Skip to main content

 Testing checks

 This environment does not run live checks with any data providers that may charge you.
-Instead, all paid checks are simulated and demo data is returned so you can see a sample of what the results will look like.
+Instead, all paid checks are simulated, and demo data is returned so you can see a sample of the results.

 Passfort provides a series of tests you can run to simulate check results with paid providers.
 To get the tests: